danielj0nes/propaganda-detection/prompt_response_testing.md

 * Loaded Language - Yes.
 The text uses loaded language by describing the alleged plan by Russia as a "human rights catastrophe," which appeals to the audience's emotions and reinforces the negative view of Russia.
 * Reduction ad hitlerum - No.
 * Bandwagon - No.
-* Casual oversimplification - No.
+* Causal oversimplifcation - No.
 * Obfuscation, intentional vagueness - No.
 * Appeal to authority - Yes.
 The text uses the authority of the US Ambassador to the UN and the international body to support its claims about Russia's alleged plan.
 * Black & white fallacy - No.